Automotive Technology

 Lecture 2 hours, laboratory 4 hours

-Provides an advanced course in automotive electrical and electronic systems.
-Emphasizes the charging system, body electrical, electronic instrumentation, and supplemental air bag systems.
+50. Provides an advanced course in automotive electrical and electronic systems.
+Emphasizes the lighting, instrument cluster, driver information, body electrical system diagnosis and repair.
 Focuses on the analysis of automotive electronics, and a working knowledge of diagnostic procedures when troubleshooting electronically controlled systems.
 Includes preparation for the Automotive Service Excellence Exam (A6).
 [D; CSU]

 AT 234